cert-manager/website/content/docs/getting-started/README.md

 This Issuer will be configured to connect to the Let's Encrypt staging server, which allows us to test everything is working without using up our Let's Encrypt certificate quota for the domain name.

-Save the following content to a file called `issuer-lets-encrypt-staging.yaml`:
+Save the following content to a file called `issuer-lets-encrypt-staging.yaml` and apply it:

 ```yaml
 # issuer-lets-encrypt-staging.yaml